vijayanajay/st_final/docs/data_loader.py.md

 # src/data_loader.py

 ## Overview
 Fetches historical stock data for a given ticker and period using yfinance.
-Returns a pandas DataFrame with columns ['Open', 'High', 'Low', 'Close', 'Volume'] or a user-specified subset.
+Returns a pandas DataFrame with columns ['Open', 'High', 'Low', 'Close', 'Adj Close', 'Volume'] or a user-specified subset.
 Supports input validation, parameterized column selection, and optional in-memory caching for performance.

 ## Function: fetch